osg-htc/docs/docs/compute-element/hosted-ce.md

     Not required for HTCondor clusters:
     see [this section](#htcondor-only-providing-the-osg-worker-node-client) for more details.
 -   [Temporary scratch space](../worker-node/using-wn.md#for-site-administrators) on each worker node
+-   OSG resource contributors must inform the OSG of [any relevant](../site-responsibilities.md) changes to their site.

+    !!! important "Site downtimes"
+        For an improved turnaround time regarding an outage or downtime at your site, [contact us](mailto:help@opensciencegrid.org) and include `downtime` in the subject or body of the email.

 For additional technical details, please consult the [reference](#reference) section below.